gridlocdev/v/vlib/context/onecontext/README.md

 Here, we receive another context provided by the service.

-Then, in the `get` implementation, we want for example to query a database and we must provide a context for that.
+Then, in the `get` implementation, we must provide a context (for example, querying a database).

 Ideally, we would like to provide a merged context that would expire either: